 The way in which pupils relate to one another online or outside school can have a significant impact on the culture at School.
-Negative interactions online and outside school can damage our culture and can lead to School feeling like an unsafe place.
-Behaviour issues online and outside school can be very difficult to manage given issues of anonymity, and online incidents occur both on and off the school premises.
+Negative interactions online and outside School can damage our culture and can lead to School feeling like an unsafe place.
+Behaviour issues online and outside School can be very difficult to manage given issues of anonymity, and online incidents occur both on and off the school premises.
 At SWS, we are clear that even though the online space and outside environments differ in many ways, the same standards of behaviour are expected online as apply offline, and that everyone should be treated with kindness, respect and dignity, both inside and out of school.
-Incidents that take place outside the School setting are the responsibility of the parents or carers, however, inappropriate online behaviour including bullying, the use of inappropriate language or the soliciting and sharing of inappropriate images and videos, will be addressed in accordance with the same principles as offline behaviour, including following the child protection policy and speaking to the Designated Safeguarding Lead (or Deputy) when an incident raises a safeguarding concern.
+Inappropriate online behaviour, outside School, including bullying, the use of inappropriate language or the soliciting and sharing of inappropriate images and videos, will be addressed in accordance with the same principles as offline behaviour, including following the child protection policy and speaking to the Designated Safeguarding Lead (or Deputy) when an incident raises a safeguarding concern.